 Not having one is a big turn off for potential customers, says the team at ecommerce platform, XSellco.
 Citing data from a comScore survey, they point out that 82 percent of consumers won’t complete a purchase if they can’t return goods either online or to the store.
 Unfortunately, it’s not a question of which to offer: You need to offer both online and in-store returns.
 Even if your store is easy to get to, customers now expect online returns when they buy something online.
 If your policy is that all returns must be made in-store, you could be driving customers to your competitors.

 Finally, don’t repeat your mistakes.
 If something wasn’t perfect on Black Friday or Cyber Monday, get it right for Green Monday.
 That’s why the team at Cue Connect recommends you analyze all of the data you’ve collected so far in the holiday season to identify the products shoppers loved, the products that didn’t perform and the marketing strategies that were successful.
-You don’t have to reinvent the wheel, either.
+If you’re collecting customer data then you need to make sure you’re GDPR compliance otherwise your business could face serious fines.
+You can take a look at the GDPR Article 32 requirements here.
+Once you’ve got the data, you don’t have to reinvent the wheel, either.
 If something worked really well, don’t improve it: Run it again with a slightly different angle.

 Don’t Stop at Green Monday